Grants and loans

 Holland Scholarship The Holland Scholarship is financed by the Dutch Ministry of Education, Culture and Science, as well as Dutch research universities and universities of applied sciences.
 This scholarship is meant for students who want to do their study, internship or research outside the European Economic Area (EEA).
 The scholarship amounts to a one-off payment of € 1,250.
 More information?
 Read this.

 Students under the age of 30 that are registered in full-time or dual education can apply for student finance.
 To be able to apply for student finance you have to meet a number of requirements, the most important one being your nationality.
-You can find out if your eligible for this with the following infographic.
 If you fail to meet the requirements for student finance you may still qualify for a tuition fees loan.

 For further information, including the documents required to support an application, read the information on the DUO website.
 For more information or questions about finances, grants and the student loan you can contact the Student Life student counselor via email@example.com.